resilient-http/resilient.js/README.md

 Fired when a request performs a retry attempt cycle, that means all the previous requests has failed

+You can intercept and modify the `options` object on the fly, but you must mutate it and do not lose his reference

+##### request:fallback
+Arguments: `options<Object>`, `response<Object>`

+Fired when any request (service or discovery) to a given server fails and therefore tries to perform the next server fallback

-You can intercept and modify the `options` object on the fly, but you must mutate it and do not lose its reference
+You can intercept and modify the `options` object on the fly, but you must mutate it and do not lose his reference

 ##### servers:refresh
 Arguments: `servers<Array>`, `resilient<Resilient>`